valeriansaliou/plotters-conrod/README.md

 ## How lightweight is it compared to other backends?

 The `plotters-conrod` backend was designed to perform all expensive computational work on the GPU, rather than on the CPU.
+This is a much more efficient, especially for large plot draw areas (in pixels).

 While the default Bitmap backend rasterizer would only use the CPU (quite heavily at high FPS on real-time plots), this Conrod backend sends most of its work over to the GPU, as it uses OpenGL primitives to draw shapes.